About Me

 I'm Austin Henderson, PhD, an applied economist and decision scientist.
 I'm currently a Research Assistant Professor of Economics at the Institute for Research and Education to Advance Community Health (IREACH), part of the Washington State University Elson S. Floyd College of Medicine.

-I have particular expertise in experiments (online, lab, and in the field), causal inference, and machine learning.
+I have particular expertise in experiments (online, lab, and in the field), causal inference, health, and machine learning.

 On the behavioral side of my research, I am interested in how chronic and acute stress systematically modify decision-making, and how to translate these relationships into improved policy.